Jules-Anthony Vilsaint

-Jules-Anthony Vilsaint (born January 6, 2003) is a Canadian soccer player who plays for Major League Soccer club CF Montréal as a forward.
+Jules-Anthony Vilsaint (born January 6, 2003) is a Canadian soccer player who plays as a forward or attacking midfielder for Major League Soccer club Toronto FC.

 Early life

 Vilsaint began playing youth soccer at age four with CS Delta Laval.
 He later played with CS St-Laurent and CS Panellinios.
 In 2020, he moved to Europe and trained with the reserve team of French club Lille.
 In March 2021, he moved to Belgian club Antwerp, signing a 4 year contract.